 Please arrive at least 10 minutes before our start time, don't hurt yourself, and treat the practice as a meeting time with Jesus.

 Check out THIS great article that covers almost everything you'll need to know.

-"Donation" practices are listed this way so that attendees know they are encouraged to donate; these donations are appreciated but NOT necessary in order to attend.
+"Donation" practices are listed this way so that attendees know they are encouraged to donate the designated amount; these donations are appreciated but NOT necessary in order to attend.
 Average yoga studio practices are $12-$15 per session and I want this practice available to everyone.
 But, if finances are tight, please come anyway.

 I trust God will lead the hearts of those who attend to give whatever they can.